rameezw/CUBLab/README.md

   - Check that the symbolc control server is running properly.
     - Open the file log.txt located in the same file path, using Notepad++.
     - Click on the eye icon on the upper tool bar in Notepad++.
 This will allow us to see the updates being made to the log file.
 7. Now we can run the robot.
+The files for this can be found [here](https://github.com/HyConSys/deepracer-utils).

 We can access the DeepRacer robot by the following:
   ```
   $ ssh deepracer@192.168.1.70